rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/SpaceX-Demo-2/index.md

 If you look at the video of the launch, in the lower left corner you can see the module of the **velocity** (speed from here on), in km/h, and the **altitude**, in km, of the rocket in real time as it ascends to approximately 200$\thinspace$km.
 What did I think when I saw that data?
 Well, write the values down [^3], represent them and make a small **empirical study** about the **cinematics** of the **Falcon 9**.

-[^3]: I'd love to tell you that I used a fully automated algorithm with optical character recognition (OCR) to read the values in the video, [like some other *freaks* and capable that I've dared to do](https://forum.nasaspaceflight.com/index.php?topic=40983.0).
+[^3]: I'd love to tell you that I used a fully automated algorithm with optical character recognition (OCR) to read the values in the video, [like some other *freaks* and more capable than me have managed to do](https://forum.nasaspaceflight.com/index.php?topic=40983.0).
 But no, I'm afraid all I did was play the video in 10 second jumps, manually entering the speed and altitude values 🤷‍♂️.

-### Altitud
+### Altitude

-La siguiente gráfica muestra la **altitud** del Falcon 9, en km, en función del tiempo transcurrido, en minutos[^4]:
+The following plot shows the **altitude** of the Falcon 9, in km, as a function of the elapsed time, in minutes [^4]:

-[^4]: Por poner estos datos en perspectiva, un avión comercial tarda unos 10 minutos en alcanzar su altitud de crucero, que son unos 10$\thinspace$km.
-Es decir, en la mitad de tiempo, el Falcon 9 es capaz de alcanzar una altitud unas 20 veces superior a la de crucero de un avión comercial.
+[^4]: To put this data into perspective, it takes a commercial plane about 10 minutes to reach its cruising altitude, which is about 10$\thinspace$km.
+In other words, in half the time, the Falcon 9 is capable of reaching an altitude about 20 times higher than the cruising altitude of a commercial plane.

 <canvas id="h-t"></canvas>